rictic/jsonriver/README.md

 4. Arrays are only modified by either appending new elements, or replacing/mutating the element currently at the end.
-5. Objects are only modified by either adding new properties, or replacing/mutating the most recently added property.
+5. Objects are only modified by either adding new properties, or replacing/mutating the most recently added property, (except in the case of repeated keys, see invariant 7).
 6. As a consequence of 1 and 5, we only add a property to an object once we have the entire key and enough of the value to know that value's type.
+7. If an object has the same key multiple times, later values take precedence over earlier ones, matching the behavior of JSON.parse.
+This may result in changing the type of a value, and mutating earlier keys in the object.

 ## See also

 The built-in JSON.parse is faster (~5x in simple benchmarking) if you don't need streaming.

-[stream-json](https://www.npmjs.com/package/stream-json), is larger, more complex, and slower (~10-20x slower in simple benchmarking), but it's much more featureful, and if you only need a subset of the data it can likely be much faster.
+[stream-json](https://www.npmjs.com/package/stream-json), is larger, more complex, and slower (~10-20x slower in simple benchmarking), but it's much more featureful, and if you only need a subset of the data may be faster.

 ## Development